The Dryopteris Erythrosora [Dry-OP-ter-iss, Er-rith-roh-SOR-uh] is the botanical name of the Autumn Fern plant.

 The growth rate of this plant is medium, and its life expectancy is around 15 years if it grows under ideal conditions.

 The new fronds usually have a coppery or copper-red tint to them but ultimately turn dark green when it reaches maturity.

 The rhizomes are branched out and thick, forming various crowns.

 It has funnel-shaped leaves, and the leaf stalks are lancet to linear-shaped, growing almost a third as long as the leaf.

 Flowering and Fragrance

 Just like all ferns, this plant doesn’t produce any flowers or seeds.

 Light & Temperature

 The Japanese Shield Fern loves to grow under full shade.

-It still tolerates short periods of the afternoon sun, but the intense sun will prove highly damaging to the plant.
+It still tolerates short periods of the afternoon sun, but the intense sun will severely damage the plant.